Jbleezy/BO2-Reimagined/README.md

 * Generators: recapture round zombies only drop Max Ammo if killed before taking first generator
 * Generators: fixed an issue where recapture sound and fx would play twice
 * Giant Robots: each robot has an openable foot when 3 robots are active
+* Giant Robots: zombie limit no longer decreased to 22 when 3 robots are active
 * Tank: players can go prone
 * Tank: changed cooldown to 30 seconds (normally 2-120 seconds depending on how long players were on the tank)
 * Tank: no longer free to activate if called